ElsevierSoftwareX/SOFTX-D-21-00163/README.md

 ### Installation

-Users mus download Chebfun.
+Users must download Chebfun.
 To do so, go to the Chebfun github repo ([here](https://github.com/chebfun/chebfun)).
 Follow the instructions in the Chebfun readme to install.

 Note: If running this code through a command line interface, make sure chebfun is in your MATLAB path.